drupalprojects/vdd/README.txt

 Vagrant Drupal Development
 --------------------------

-This is a fork of VDD.

-Vagrant Drupal Development (VDD) is fully configured and ready to use development environment built with VirtualBox, Vagrant, Linux and Chef Solo provisioner.
+This is a fork of Vagrant Drupal Development (VDD) is fully configured and ready to use development environment built with VirtualBox, Vagrant, Linux and Chef Solo provisioner.